google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 Inputs:

+: precertificate:
+  : The base64 encoded precertificate.
+This field MUST be included if and only
+    if the certificate is being submitted as a precertificate.

 : chain:
   : An array of base64 encoded certificates.
+If the certificate is being
-The first element is the
-    certificate for which the submitter desires an SCT; the second certifies the first and so on to the last, which either is, or is certified by, an accepted trust anchor.
+    submitted as a precertificate, then the first element is the signer of the precertificate; otherwise, the first element is the certificate being submitted.
+The second certifies the first and so on to the last, which either is, or is certified by, an accepted trust anchor.

 Outputs: